AlCapone1234/pygamebase/README.md

 # pygamebase

-free to use pygame base
+How to use

+1. Install pygame using the cmd and write: pip install pygame
+2. Copy and paste the code into any IDE and run it.
+3. There you go!